 Radical Reoublicans strengthened by the 1866 election passed the Reconstruction Act (1867).
 TYhe Act suuplanted previous acts.
 It divided the states that had secceeded (except Tennessee) into five milkitary districts.
 Goverernmental authority was placed in the hands of military commanders.

 The differences between Congress and President Johnson intensified (1864-69).
 The Republicans victory in the 1866 Congressional by-election enabled the Republicans to impeach the President over the issue of the Tenure of Office Act (1867).
 Congress passed the Act over Johnson's veto.
 The Act prohibited the President from removing presidential appointees which had obtained their offices with the Senate's advise and consent--without Senate approval.
 The purpose of the Act was to protect Secretary of War Edwin M. Stanton who was quarelling with Johnson.
-Disregarding the Act, Johnson fird Santon and replaced him with Civil War hero General Ulysses S. Grant.
-Grant subsequently relenquished the post to Stanton.
-Even so, the Republicans in Congress now had an issue they believed they could use to remove Johnson.
+Disregarding the Act, Johnson fired Stanton and replaced him with Civil War hero General Ulysses S. Grant.
+Grant subsequently relinquished the post to Stanton.
+Even so, the Republicans in Congress now had an issue they believed could be used to remove President Johnson.
 The House approved articles of impeachemet.
-The President survived the impeachment trial by only one voye (1837).
+The President survived the sunsequent impeachment trial in the Senate by only one vote (1867).
 By this time, however, the Republicans began to look at the upcoming 1868 elections.

-The central step taken during Reconstruction, in effect the crown jewels, was the passage of the 13th-15th amendments which abolished slavery and guaranted the civil rights, including the right to vote, of the freed slaves and guaranteed the equal protection of the law.
-The Emancipation proclamation was an exective order and open to legal chalenge.
-It was inevitable that once the former Condereate states were readmitted to the Union that slave owners would sue in the Federal courts for the return of their property.
-Only incorporation emancipation in the Constitution through an amendment would make emancipation permanent.
-The Republicans decuded to take the further step of granting citizenship to the frreed slaves.
-The final amendment resulted from Southern efforts to prevent the freed slaves from voting.
+The central step taken during Reconstruction, in effect the crown jewels, was the passage of the 13th-15th amendments.
+These amaendments abolished slavery and guaranted the civil rights, including the freed slaves right to vote, and ensured access to equal protection of the law.
+The Emancipation Proclamation (1863) was an exective order and open to legal chalenge.
+It was inevitable that once the former Condereate states were readmitted to the Union that slave owners would sue in the Federal courts for the return of their 'property'.
+Only incorporating emancipation in the Constitution through an amendment would make emancipation permanent and unasailable.
+The Republicans decided to go beyond simple emancipation and take the further step of granting citizenship to the freed slaves.
+The final amendment resulted from Southern efforts to prevent the freed slaves now citizens from voting.
 White opposition in the South largely undermined the achievement of tee goals invisioned.
-But enshrined n the Coinstitution, these amendments would evetually make it possible to achieve the goals envisioned.
+But enshrined n the Coinstitution, these amendments would evetually a century later make it possible to achieve the goals envisioned.

 President Grant was more supportive.
 Grant of course as Union commander was the primary beneficiary of the black troops mutered after the Emamcipation Proclamation.